-This, the 5th International Symposium on Sustainable Minerals '18, is organised by MEI in consultation with Prof Markus Reuter and is sponsored by ZEISS.
+This, the 5th International Symposium on Sustainable Minerals '18, is organised by MEI in consultation with Prof Markus Reuter and is sponsored by ZEISS and Outotec.
 Media sponsors are International Mining and the Coalition for Eco-Efficient Comminution (CEEC) are industry advocates.

 The rapid growth of the world economy is straining the sustainable use of the Earth’s natural resources due to modern society’s extensive use of metals, materials and products.
 An astute and conscious application and use of metals, materials and products supported by the reuse and recycling of these materials and end-of-life products is imperative to the preservation of the Earth’s resources.
 The realisation of the ambitions of sustainable use of metals, materials and resources demands that the different disciplines of the material and consumer product system are connected and harmonised.
 This conference will discuss all aspects of material and metal usage by considering for example (but not exclusively):

 - Clean Technology (smelting, energy recovery, hydrometallurgical, etc.)

 - Effluent Treatment (biological and chemical methods for water purification)

 - Environmental Impact Assessment Methodologies (LCA, metrics for sustainability, LCI, etc.)

 - Industrial Applications (novel technology, new methods, breakthrough technology, etc.)